 The relation between these forms can be found in Swenson et al (2008), equations 5 and 4.

 One way to obtain these coefficients uses Satellite Laser Ranging to geodetic satellites.
 Coefficients obtained in that manner since 1992 are available here .
-These coefficients are expressed in the form (1) above.
-See Cheng, Tapley and Ries (2010).
+These coefficients are expressed in form (1) above.
+For more details on SLR-based degree-1 coefficeints, see Cheng, Tapley and Ries (2010).

 Cheng, M.K., B.D.
 Tapley, J.C.
 Ries (2010) Geocenter Variations from Analysis of SLR data, IAG Commission 1 Symposium 2010, Reference Frames for Applications in Geosciences (REFAG2010), Marne-La-Vallee, France, 4-8 October 2010.